-This is the same key diversification technique described for parking lot access devices in Chapter 2.
-Diversifying the vend key $K_V$ to a group of meter keys $K{ID}$ , provides a very simple solution where all the tokens are bought locally.
+This is the same key diversification technique which we saw with parking lot access devices in chapter 2.
+The vend key K_V is diversified to a group of meter keys K{ID} , which provides a very simple solution where all the tokens are bought locally.
 It's often less straightforward than this.
 In South Africa, many people commute long distances from townships or homelands to their places of work, so are never at home during business hours and prefer to buy tickets where they work.
-So they can register at an out-of-area vending station, where there is a security protocol to send their meter key to this vending station from the vending station that "owns" the meter.
+So they can register at an out-of-area vending station.
+There is then a security protocol to send their meter key to this vending station from the vending station which 'owns' the meter.
 Sales data then get passed in the opposite direction for balancing and settlement.
-These mechanisms are very much like those developed for ATM networks.
+Their mechanisms are very much like those developed for ATM networks.

 Statistical balancing is used to detect what are euphemistically known as non-technical losses, that is, theft of power through meter tampering or unauthorized direct connections to mains cables.
-The mechanism is to compare the readings on a feeder meter, which might supply 30 houses, with token sales to those houses.
+The mechanism is to compare the readings on a feeder meter, which might supply thirty houses, with token sales to those houses.
 This turns out to be harder than it looks.
 Customers hoard tickets, meter readers lie about the date when they read the meter, and many other things go wrong.
-Vending statistics are also used in conventional balancing systems, like those discussed in Chapter 9.
+Vending statistics are also used in conventional balancing systems, like those discussed in chapter 9.

 The vending machines themselves maintain a credit balance.
-They rely on tamperresistant security processors to keep the vendor from extracting vend keys and foreign meter keys, or interfering with the credit balance.
-The balance is decremented with each sale, and only credited again when cash is banked with the local operating company.
+They rely on tamper resistant security processors to keep the vendor from extracting vend keys and foreign meter keys, or interfering with this credit balance.
+The balance is decremented with each sale and only credited again when cash is banked with the local operating company.
 This company in turn has to account to the next level up in the distribution network, and so on.
-Here we have an example of an accounting system partially enforced by a value counter at the point of sale, rather than just by ledger data kept on servers in a vault.
-Subversion of value counters can, in theory, be picked up by statistical and balancing checks at higher layers.
-This distribution of security state is something we may see a lot more of; for example, it's the model used by the Mondex electronic purse scheme promoted by Mastercard.
+So here we have an example of an accounting system partially enforced by a value counter at the point of sale, rather than just by ledger data kept on servers in a vault.
+Subversion of value counters can in theory be picked up by statistical and balancing checks at higher layers.
+This distribution of security state is something we may see a lot more of.
+For example, it's the model used by the Mondex electronic purse scheme promoted by Mastercard.